Undivided Resources

 How are students assessed for an IEP?

-To qualify for an IEP, a student must receive an initial full assessment.
-A full assessment is a multidisciplinary set of assessments conducted by a school psychologist, special education teacher, and any additional service providers that are relevant to the student’s disability (these can include speech, occupational, behavioral, vision, and physical therapists).
+To qualify for an IEP, a student must receive an initial full assessment, sometimes called an evaluation.
+A full assessment is a multidisciplinary set of assessments conducted by a school psychologist, special education teacher, and any additional service providers that are relevant to the student’s disability; these can include professionals for speech, occupational, behavioral, adaptive physical education, physical therapy, vision, hearing, etc.

 A parent can request an assessment of their child at any time.
-(Here's a sample letter parents can use to request an assessment for an IEP.)
-It is important to indicate any specific area of concern, such as autism or auditory processing.
+(If you're an Undivided member, here's a sample letter you can use to request an assessment for an IEP.)
+Within 15 days, the school will send you an assessment plan, which you should discuss in detail with the school psychologist.
+It is important to indicate in the assessment plan any and all specific areas of concern, such as autism, auditory processing, sensory issues, attention, and others.

-If a student qualifies for special education services, a full re-assessment must be conducted every three years (called a triennial assessment) to ensure that they still qualify.
+If a student qualifies for special education services, a full re-assessment must be conducted every three years (called a triennial assessment) to ensure that they still qualify (although parents and the IEP team can agree to review past records instead of performing all new assessments).
+It’s also important to note that a new assessment is required before eligibility for an IEP is changed or ended.

 Consenting to assessments